2. Student Involvement Program

-The McGannon Foundation has a Student Involvement Program for students that are enrolled in post-secondary study programs in Risk Management, Insurance or related programs.
+The McGannon Foundation provides a Student Involvement Program for students that are enrolled in post-secondary study programs in Risk Management, Insurance or related programs.
 The Foundation is offering a unique opportunity for these students to attend the annual RIMS Canada Conference.
-At this conference, students will learn about risk management at the educational sessions and network with professionals in all segments of our industry.
+At the conference, students will learn about risk management and insurance at the educational sessions and network with professionals in all segments of our industry.

-This is a great opportunity for the student who is enrolled at either a Canadian University or Community College with a major in finance, management, engineering safety and loss control acturiarial science, advanced statistics and accounting.
+This is a great opportunity for students who are enrolled at either Canadian Universities or Community Colleges with a major in finance, management, engineering, safety and loss control, actuarial science, advanced statistics and accounting.
 All students selected are required to follow a pre-set agenda.

 How to Apply

-The 2014 Conference will be held in Winnipeg, Manitoba, from September 14th - 17th, 2014.
-Application and all supporting materials must be received in a single mailing to the Foundation no later than June 1st, 2014.
+The 2017 Conference will be held in Toronto, Ontario, from September 24th - 27th, 2017.
+Applications and all supporting materials must be received in a single mailing and email to the Foundation by April 30, 2017.